 Here’s the list of all steps at a glance:

 - Step 1.
-Choose and implement HIPAA-as-a-service backend
+Choose HIPAA-Eligible Infrastructure

 - Step 2.
 Separate PHI from other app data

 - Step 3.
-Encrypt throughout
+Encrypt PHI and Secure Data Handling

 As you know, these days, apps don’t exist in a vacuum, and there’s always some web app they connect to.
 Of course, healthcare apps are not an exception, and cloud services they connect to need to be HIPAA-compliant as well.

 Step 2.
-Separate PHI from other app data
+Separate PHI from Other App Data

 It’s recommended that you keep all patients’ health data in a separate database when building a HIPAA-compliant application.
 That way, you won’t have to constantly encrypt and decrypt every byte of the app, which may sometimes slow down its performance.

 Step 3.
-Encrypt throughout
+Encrypt PHI and Secure Data Handling

 We already mentioned that, but you should know that encryption has to become an integral part of your health app.
 Data should be encrypted while at rest (locally on smartphones and in the cloud) and in transit, as it travels between apps and servers.
+Use strong, managed keys, rotate regularly, and keep PHI out of logs, push, and emails.
+Validate crypto in CI and document key custody.

 That’s also the step where you go through all the items listed in the checklist above.

 Step 4.
-Run audit and penetration tests
+Run Audits, Penetration Tests, and Risk Assessments

 It’s a good practice to hire out testing to an external company that can audit your app developers’ work by running all sorts of tests.